seba3510/web102_prework/README.md

 Submitted by: **Sebastián L. Corporán Berríos**

-**SeaMonsterCrownFundingApp** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**SeaMonsterFundingApp** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **80** hours spent in total